K-300P Bastion-P: Operational history

-On 2 March 2011, it was reported that Russia would be deploying the system on the Kuril Islands in the Far East.
+On 2 March 2011, it was reported that Russia would deploy the system on the Kuril Islands in the Far East.
 The deployment was finally conducted in 2016.

 On 15 March 2015, it was reported that Russia had deployed the system in Crimea.
-Silo-based missile complex was deployed on Object 100 in 2020.
+In 2016 it was said that a silo-based Bastion system could be deployed at the Object 100 underground complex by 2020.

-In 2015, Russian Northern Fleet Commander Adm.
-Vladimir Korolev said that Russia's Northern Fleet's Coastal Forces would receive new Bastion anti-ship missile complexes to support already existing S-400 deployments.
+In 2015, Russian Northern Fleet Commander Admiral Vladimir Korolyov said that the Northern Fleet's Coastal Forces would receive new Bastion anti-ship missile complexes to support already existing S-400 deployments.

-On 15 November 2016, Russia announced it had deployed K-300P Bastion-P systems to Syria, where it fired Oniks missiles at land targets as part of the Russian military intervention in Syria, demonstrating a previously undisclosed land attack capability for the coastal defense system; the P-800 uses a combination of autopilot, INS, and a radio altimeter for mid-course guidance and a monopulse dual-mode active/passive seeker for terminal guidance.
+On 15 November 2016, Russia announced it had deployed K-300P Bastion-P systems to Syria, where it fired Oniks missiles at land targets as part of the Russian military intervention in Syria, demonstrating a previously undisclosed land-attack capability for the coastal defense system; the P-800 uses a combination of autopilot, INS, and a radio altimeter for mid-course guidance and a monopulse dual-mode active/passive seeker for terminal guidance.
 Modified software in the Bastion's guidance system enables the missiles to dive onto stationary land targets, striking programmed coordinates.

 In 2021, Matua island in the Kuril Islands now hosts a battery.
 In 2022, Paramushir island in the Kuril Islands hosted an additional battery.

-The Bastion has been the primary launch platform of the Oniks missile strikes during the Russo-Ukrainian war in 2022 and 2023.
-These are primarily used to strike cities along the Northern Black Sea coast.
+The Bastion was the primary launch platform of the Oniks missile strikes during the Russo-Ukrainian war in 2022 and 2023, which mainly targeted cities along the Northern Black Sea coast.

+In 2026, according to the Ukrainian Navy, Russia first began deploying Bastion systems modified to use 3M22 Zircon hypersonic missiles, in order to supplement dwindling supplies of the older P-800 Oniks and other ballistic weapons.
+In March, Ukrainian forces reported their first successful strike against a Bastion system, which had been deployed in occupied Crimea to enable deep penetration into Ukrainian territory.
+The strike reportedly destroyed two Zircon missiles and one launcher, while damaging a second and killing 7 Russian personnel.
+On August 16, the Ukrainian military again reported successful strikes against a Bastion deployment area and launch sites; according to UNITED24 Media, these resulted in "significant losses in Russian weapons and personnel".